 Because the surrogacy journey can take between 13 to 18 months, including pregnancy, now may be a good time to start.
 By the time we receive your application and other documents, process them, and begin identifying a match, anywhere from 3 to 6 weeks may pass during our pre-screening process.

 To show our appreciation for beginning the surrogacy journey during these times, we are offering a stay-at-home stipend of $500 for qualified surrogate candidates.
 You’ll receive the bonus after you complete an at-home interview and pre-screening.
-You will also receive a $1,000 advance from your base compensation after passing the psychological and medical screenings.
+You will also receive a $1,000 disbursement from your base compensation after passing psychological and medical screenings, and finalizing contracts.

 5. What Is the Surrogacy Journey Like in the Time of COVID-19?